Dr Cristina Fernandez Turienzo

 Biography

-Cristina is a postdoctoral research fellow in the Department of Women & Children’s Health in the Faculty of Life Sciences & Medicine at King's.
-Her background is in nursing, midwifery and public health with more than sixteen years of clinical and research experience in a wide range of international settings.
-She is a PRINCE2 practitioner and holds a Diploma in Tropical Nursing, a MPH and a PhD in Public Health.
+Cristina is a Senior Research Fellow at King's with over eighteen years of experience in clinical and applied health research across a wide range of international settings.
+She is a registered nurse and midwife and holds a Diploma in Tropical Medicine, a Master of Public Health (MPH), and a PhD in Public Health.

 News